Christina663/STAT-545B-Shiny-App/README.md

 ## Repository structure:
 This repository contains:
-Steam Games Shiny App - folder containing source code app.R README.md
++ Steam Games Shiny App - folder containing source code app.R
++ README.md
-.rproj file
++ STAT-545B-Shiny-App.Rproj file

 ## Description of the App:
 The app demonstrates the number of games released on Steam each year.
 The histogram shows a trend of gradual increased number of games as time goes by,